-Maintain project logs, reports and records in appropriate files and database(s).
+Maintain daily resident logs, reports and records in appropriate files and database(s).

 Provide recovery education to service recipients for every phase beginning with recovery stabilization, and sustained recovery maintenance.